simonem/PhD_Thesis/research.md

 Concurrently and inspired by field study work, I introduced into the organisations technology to assist the CSRL model (Chapter X).
 Design work followed a *user centred approach* [@MAGUIRE:2001dp; @Gulliksen:2003hd].

 At beginning of the study building things helped forging an understanding of the crisis domain.
-As pointed out by Edelson [-@Edelson:2002kp] “design plays a critical role in the development of theories, not just their evaluation”.
 In this phase, mockups were turned into low-fidelity prototypes in short iterations.
 Prototypes presented in focus groups with workers facilitated discussions, triggering a better understanding of the domain, which in turn led to new ideas.
 Furthermore, prototypes facilitated the reminiscence of work experiences, brining new perspectives into the study.
 Finally, in the final stage of the work, prototypes acted as means to validate the CSRL model presented in Chapter X, focusing on the activities of capturing, re-creating and generating work experiences.

 The design cycle involved two activities: build and evaluate. *Build* refers to the process of constructing a (technology) artifact for a specific purpose, according with requirements identified by the relevance cycle. *Evaluate* is the process of how well the artifact performs against metrics previously established [@simon1996sciences].